Ley789/SimpleRayTracer/Thesis/thesis.md

 # Introduction

-**cite more, IEEE double representation, blinn phong, rendering book**

-**"backend" is lowercase!**

-**"text-base" -> "text-based"**

-Diagrams is a declarative DSL for creating 2D and 3D scenes in Haskell.
+Diagrams is a declarative domain-specific language (DSL) for creating 2D and 3D scenes in Haskell.
 It is optimized for simplicity and flexibility.
 This is achieved by exploiting monoids.
-The standard Backend for 3D scenes is POV-Ray, an open source ray tracer.
+The standard backend for 3D scenes is POV-Ray, an open source ray tracer.

 Ray tracing is a well known rendering technique in the context of computer graphics.
 Images can be rendered, with ray tracing, by tracing the path of rays that are emitted